-As executive director of Research Operations at Sarepta, Danielle Griffin oversees a team that supports research activities at our Genetic Therapies Center of Excellence (GTCOE) in Columbus, Ohio.
+As vice president of Research Operations at Sarepta, Danielle Griffin oversees a team that supports research activities at our Genetic Therapies Center of Excellence (GTCOE) in Columbus, Ohio.
 In recognition of International Day of Women and Girls in Science, we’re sharing her journey to Sarepta, learning how an early mentor helped changed the course of her career and hearing why she believes in female representation – and recognition – in science.
 This is one in an ongoing series exploring the people and stories behind Sarepta’s genetic medicine revolution.

 Danielle Griffin thought she was going to be a dentist.
 After graduating from college with a degree in Biology, she got a job as a research aide at Nationwide Children’s Hospital (NCH) in Columbus and focused on studying for the Dental Admission Test.
 In a year or so, she figured she would be enrolled in dental school and her stint in the lab would be just a stop along the way.
 But it didn’t work out that way: the people and science she encountered there ignited a passion for rare disease drug development and upended her career plans.